yanghoon/obsidian-workspace/Resources/Database/Redis.md

 	* Ability to handle more loads with more resources
 	* Scale-Out
 		* multiple node, distributed system
-		* partial failure, network, consistency, load balancing, discovery
+		* partial failure, network, consistency, load balancing, discovery, complexity

 # Use Case
 ## Spring Session